Kamil-Bisbis/short-signal-rf/README.md

 | `--no-extras` | False | Use only the original 6 indicators |
 | `--out` | None | Path to save the final model |

-## Labeling: why triple-barrier

-The naive approach is labeling by "did the price go up or down over N days."
-The problem for shorting is that a trade can be technically correct but still lose money if the stock spikes before falling.
-Triple-barrier labels instead ask: does the price hit a lower target (-5%) before a stop-out (+3%), within 10 days?

-- Yes: label = 1 (good short candidate)
-- No (upper barrier hit first, or neither within the window): label = 0

-Same-bar ambiguous touches (both barriers hit intraday) are treated conservatively as stop-outs.
-The entry bar itself is never used to trigger a barrier -- the trade can only react starting the next day.

-## Cross-validation: why purged walk-forward

-Standard k-fold shuffles time, which means a training row at day T can see a future label from day T+8.
-Even without shuffling, the triple-barrier labels at the end of a training fold depend on prices that overlap the start of the test fold.

-The splitter in `src/splits.py` walks the split forward in time and drops the last `horizon` training rows at each fold boundary (the purge gap).
-This is the standard approach from Lopez de Prado's *Advances in Financial Machine Learning*.

 ## Reading the results

 The metric to focus on for shorting is **precision**: of the trades the model signaled, what fraction actually hit the profit target?
-The positive rate of the test fold is your floor -- if model precision is at or below that, there is no edge at that threshold.
+The positive rate of the test fold is your floor.
+If model precision is at or below that, there is no edge at that threshold.

 The backtest reports hit rate, mean return, worst return (a proxy for squeeze risk), and total return.
 None of this includes borrow fees, slippage, or financing costs, so treat the numbers as directional, not literal.